-The Ministry of Finance published the revised draft Disaster Management Tax Relief Bill and the revised draft Disaster Management Tax Relief Administration Bill on 1 May 2020.
-These revised draft Bills provide for relief measures for employers i.r.o the employment tax incentive (ETI), PAYE and SDL.
-Although not promulgated yet, these draft Bills provide the necessary legislative amendments required to implement the Covid-19 tax relief measures.
-These measures contained in the draft Bills will take effect on 1 April 2020, unless mentioned otherwise.
+The Ministry of Finance published the draft Disaster Management Tax Relief Bill and the draft Disaster Management Tax Relief Administration Bill on 1 April 2020.
+These draft Bills provide for relief measures for employers i.r.o. the employment tax incentive (ETI) and PAYE.
+Although not promulgated yet, these draft Bills provide the necessary legislative amendments required to implement the COVID-19 tax measures.
+These measures contained in these draft Bills will take effect on 1 April 2020.